Sweden: How to Live in the World's First Cashless Society

 Sweden: World's first cashless society by 2023

-It took Sweden 362 years to transition from being the first nation in Europe to adopt banknotes in 1661, to becoming the world's first cashless economy in 2023.
+It took Sweden 362 years to transition from being the first nation in Europe to adopt banknotes in 1661 to becoming the world's first cashless economy in 2023.

 A brief history of how Sweden made the transition to the cashless lifestyle

 Cash accounts for less than 1 percent of the total transactions in Sweden.
 Cash transactions are heavily discouraged.
-More than 99 percent of merchants accept debit cards, and consumer payments with cash are less than 20 percent of total transactions.
+More than 99 percent of merchants accept debit cards; consumer payments with cash are less than 20 percent of total transactions.
 Over 80 percent of all transactions are cashless, an increasing trend.

 A practical reason for a cashless economy: Crime-fighting

-Some of the reasons to move away from cash in Sweden include making transport more secure, which has already been accomplished in the Swedish capital.
+Some reasons to move away from cash in Sweden include making transport more secure, which has already been accomplished in the Swedish capital.
 Reducing bank robberies as well as drug, counterfeiting, and weapons markets are also reasons why Sweden decided to make a move.
 It also means less tax avoidance.
 Bank robberies have considerably decreased in the past years since there is no cash in most banks in Sweden, and branches continue to disappear.
 Establishment owners feel safer without having any visible cash.

 The future of money

 Academics investigate the cashless society from multiple perspectives.
 Topics of discussion include cash in the future and the societal consequences of a cashless society.
 Other topics include new payment solutions as disruptive technologies, emerging payment technologies, emerging payment business models, biometric payments, integrity, and privacy, and the design of new payments and technologies which continue emerging.

 The introduction of the Swedish e-Krona

-Sweden's Central Bank has been testing before introducing its own digital currency: The e-Krona.
+Sweden's Central Bank has been testing before introducing its digital currency: The e-Krona.
 The digital currency is backed by the Central Bank and is meant to accelerate the country's transition into a fully cashless society.
 The e-Krona pilot scheme started in 2019.
 The Swedish digital currency will be implemented throughout the country in 2021.